a-m-m-nnn/Personal-Projects/README.md

+!!!***GitHub can be a bit slow sometimes - be sure to refresh and revisit files if they are not displaying correctly***!!!

 Hello World,

 This is a repository for some of my favorite and best appraised postgraduate work from my time at Imperial and recent work in tech consulting,